jeromejaglale/home-data-backup/README.md

-# Scripts for home data backup
+# Home Data Backup

 ## What it is
-Scripts to backup mac user data (Appplication, hoee folder, `/Library`, and a SSD) to an external hard drive.
-Launched daily with `cron`.
+Shell scripts + crontab to backup my mac user data (Appplication, home folder, `/Library`, and a SSD) to an external hard drive, every night.

 ## Easy installation